Auditorium: Similar structures at other venues

 Sports venues such as stadiums and racetracks also have royal boxes or enclosures, for example at the All England Club and Ascot Racecourse, where access is limited to royal families or other distinguished personalities.
 In other countries, sports venues have luxury boxes, where access is open to anyone who can afford tickets.
-Additionally, some sports venues were themselves called auditoria, such as the former Buffalo Memorial Auditorium.
+Additionally, some sports venues were themselves called auditoriums, such as the former Buffalo Memorial Auditorium.